Behind the scenes at the Eiffel Tower

 Eiffel Tower: the hidden side

-You can visit the Eiffel Tower, the ultimate symbol of Paris, with a lecturer.
+You can visit the Eiffel Tower, the symbol of Paris par excellence, with a lecturer.

 Inside.
 On the second floor, you can go onto the roof of the presitgious Jules Verne restaurant and discover an exclusive 360° panorama of Paris.

 Above.
-When evening falls, you can go to the third floor and touch the impressive light beam that illuminates Paris.
-To add a dash of glamour to the moment, treat yourself to a glass of bubbles at the unexpected champagne bar on this floor (€10).
+When evening falls, you can go to the third floor and touch the impressive light beam that lights up Paris.
+To add a touch of glamour to the moment, treat yourself to a glass of bubbly at the unexpected champagne bar on this floor (€10).
 Don't forget to visit Gustave Eiffel's reconstructed office before coming back down.

 Eiffel tower: Numbers speak volumes